DBDiff/DBDiff/README.md

 This would by default look for the `.dbdiff` config file for the DB connection details, if it’s not there the tool would return an error.
 If it’s there, the connection details would be used to compare the SQL of only the schema and output a commented migration.sql file inside the current directory which includes only the up SQL as per default

 ## Example 2
-`$ ./dbdiff server1.development.table1:server2.production.table1 --no-comments=true --type=data`
+`$ ./dbdiff server1.development.table1:server2.production.table1 --nocomments=true --type=data`

 This would by default look for the `.dbdiff` config file for the DB connection details, if it’s not there the tool would return an error.
 If it’s there, the connection details would be used to compare the SQL of only the data of the specified table1 inside each database and output a .sql file which has no comments inside the current directory which includes only the up SQL as per default